DynamoDS/TuneUp/README.md

 - Click the target test to run or run them all.

 ### How to publish a new version

 We currently can't use the release PR option when making releases on mirrored repositories.
-There is a propsed follow-up improvment filed that would allow CILibrary to create a PR against the public repository instead (DYN-8724).
+There is a proposed follow-up improvement filed that would allow CILibrary to create a PR against the public repository instead (DYN-8724).
 But until that is done, our release process will be:

 - Create a release branch on the internal repository
 - Build the branch to publish
 - Manually create a PR on the public repository with the changes introduced by the release branch (the updated version number in the pipeline file).
 - Review and merge this PR
 - Delete the release branch on the internal repository